joyyyq/SystemDesign/Dropbox.md

 ## Step 4: Defining data model

 ## Step 5: High-level design
+- Block servers work with clients to upload/download files from cloud storage
-store files and their metadata information like File Name, File Size, Directory, etc., and who this file is shared with
+- metadata servers keep metadata of files updated in database (information like File Name, File Size, Directory, etc., and who this file is shared with)
+- synchronization servers handle the workflow of notifying clients about different changes for synchronization

 ## Step 6: Detailed design